 Suspected US drone attack reportedly kills wife and father-in-law of Taliban leader.

-A number of intelligence officials have said that Mehsud’s body was buried in Nargosey, a tiny settlement about 1km from the site of the reported attack.
+Several intelligence officials were reported as saying Mehsud had been killed in the raid and his body burried in Nargosey, a tiny settlement about 1km from the site of the reported attack.

-But Bryan Whitman, a Pentagon spokesman, warned that such groups can “regenerate another leader”.
+Bryan Whitman, a Pentagon spokesman, also warned that the death of Mehsud might not have significantly harmed the Pakistani Taliban, saying that such groups can “regenerate another leader”.

 “I don’t want to make more than one should of a single individual,” he said.